grycap/oscar/docs/local-testing.md

 ### Deploy Knative Serving as Serverless Backend (OPTIONAL)

+OSCAR supports [Knative Serving](https://knative.dev/docs/serving/) as Serverless Backend to process [synchronous invocations](invoking.md#synchronous-invocations).
+If you want to deploy it in the kind cluster, first you must deploy the [Knative Operator](https://knative.dev/docs/install/operator/knative-with-operators/)

 ```
 kubectl apply -f https://github.com/knative/operator/releases/download/knative-v1.3.1/operator.yaml
 ```

+*Note that the above command deploys the version `v1.3.1` of the Operator.
+You can check if there are new versions [here](https://github.com/knative/operator/releases).*

+Once the Operator has been successfully deployed, you can install the Knative Serving stack with the following command:

 ```
 cat <<EOF | kubectl apply -f -